 10 things to learn from Japan.

 1. THE CALM Not a single visual of chest-beating or wild grief.
 Sorrow itself has been elevated.
+2. THE DIGNITY Disciplined queues for water and groceries.
+Not a rough word or a crude gesture.

 3. THE ABILITY The incredible architects, for instance.
 Buildings swayed but didn’t fall.